 Outputs are actual items that a team produces, often referred to as deliverables.
 Outputs are a purely quantitative measurement.
 They are simple to define and achieve because the feature or product psychically represents the result.
 Outputs can be combined to achieve the intended outcome; however, not every output will contribute to the outcome.

 Outcomes are short to medium-term objectives that your business is looking to achieve.
 Outcomes are both qualitative and quantitative metrics that represent the business’s goals.
 They usually represent the benefit your customers gain from the products you’re creating.
 For example, a business outcome could simply be “increased customer satisfaction.”
-Outcomes drive business strategy and influence the business’s outputs.
+Outcomes drive business strategy and influence outputs.

 Put simply, outcomes are what the business needs to achieve.
 Outputs are the actions or items that contribute to achieving the outcome.

 A logic model describes the project outcomes and the steps required to achieve those outcomes.
-It’s a recipe teams can follow to achieve the intended outcome.
+It’s a recipe that teams can follow to achieve the intended outcome.
 Logic models can be used in a wide range of sectors and they show how your product or program should work.

 A logic model should clearly define the inputs, outputs, and outcomes of the project and explain the project's thought process.